exercism/julia/docs/INSTALLATION.md

 If you prefer a more interactive environment, you can use Jupyter notebooks with [IJulia](https://github.com/JuliaLang/IJulia.jl).
 Each exercise also comes with a notebook file.
 The general workflow stays the same, except you can edit your solution in the notebook directly.

-A simple way to get started with Julia without the need of a local installation is [JuliaBox](https://juliabox.com/), an online IDE based on Jupyter notebooks.
+A simple way to get started with Julia without the need of a local installation is [Nextjournal](https://nextjournal.com/), anotebook-based online IDE.
 You just access it from your browser, login and you can start solving exercises.
 If you just want an online REPL, you can use [Repl.it](https://repl.it/languages/julia).